-Senior Alpine Candidate - Skills Sign Off
+Appendix II - Senior Alpine Candidate - Skills Sign Off

 The Senior candidate is responsible for his or her own training and abiding by any guidelines established by the region Senior program administrator.
 Tracking skill development during training is critical for success in the Alpine program.
-Senior Alpine Skill sign-off (appendix I) can be utilized to track training progress and must be completed in order to participate in the Senior Alpine evaluation.
-The Alpine skiing/boarding skills must be checked off by a Level II or III PSIA / AASI instructor or Accredited Senior Evaluator successfully calibrated at a Central Division or Region STW within the previous three years.
-The Alpine toboggan skills sign-off is to be completed by an NSP Senior Alpine Toboggan Instructor.
+Senior Alpine Skill sign-off (Appendix II) can be utilized to track training progress and must be completed in order to participate in the Senior Alpine evaluation.
+The Alpine skiing/boarding skills must be signed off by a current Senior Ski/Ride Evaluator.
+The Alpine toboggan skills sign-off must be signed off by a current Senior Toboggan Evaluator.
 Completed skills sign-off sheets are to be presented to the region administration in accordance to region specific protocol.